About SMD accreditation

 Changes to your facility?

-Are you planning to:
+Are you planning to…

-• close your facility?
+- Move your facility?

-• move your facility?
+- Close your facility?

-• offer a new type of testing?
+- Offer a new type of modality/service/scope/testing/procedure/exam?

-• change the contact information for your facility?
+- Change the contact information for your facility?

 SMD fees